JCSDA/jedi-docs/docs/using/building_and_running/config_content.rst

 observations
 ^^^^^^^^^^^^

 Often the largest section of the configuration file, this describes one or more observation types, each of which is a multi-level YAML/JSON object in its own right.
-As described our :doc:`Configuration file implementation example <configuration>`, each of these observation types are read into JEDI as an :code:`eckit::Configuration` object.
+As described our :doc:`Configuration file implementation example </using/building_and_running/config_content>`, each of these observation types are read into JEDI as an :code:`eckit::Configuration` object.
 Commonly used components within each observation type include

 * **obs space**: describes observation space-related configuration (required)